Gregg Lemkau

-Gregg Lemkau is an American businessman who is the co-CEO of BDT & MSD Partners, a merchant bank that provides advice and capital to family- and founder-led companies.
-Additionally, he is the chairman of DFO Management, formerly MSD Capital, the office of Dell Technologies’ Michael Dell and his family.
+Gregg Lemkau is an American businessman, who was born in 1969, is the co-CEO of BDT & MSD Partners, a merchant bank that provides advice and capital to family and founder-led companies.
+Additionally, he is the chairman of DFO Management, the office of Dell Technologies’ Michael Dell and his family, and since early 2026 is Board member of BlackRock.

 Previously, Lemkau was CEO of MSD Partners, a predecessor firm of BDT & MSD Partners, and he spent 28 years in various roles and leadership positions at Goldman Sachs.

-Early life and education
+Trajectory

 Lemkau was born in Boston in 1969.
-His father, Curt, worked in finance, spending 25 years of his career with Merrill Lynch & Co.
+His father, Curt Lemkau (d.
+2013), also worked in finance.
 Lemkau attended Dartmouth College, where he played as a goalkeeper for the soccer team.
-After graduating in 1991, he considered going to Zimbabwe to play professional soccer.
-Instead, he worked as a paralegal at Skadden, Arps, Slate, Meagher & Flom, before ultimately deciding to pursue a career in investment banking.
+After graduating in 1991, he briefly worked as a paralegal at Skadden, Arps, Slate, Meagher & Flom, before transitioning to investment banking.